 - Use methodical thinking.
 This is necessary to save your time as well as for writing, synthesis, especially in creating a Literature review.

 - Write from an outline, especially if you create your project in a tight timeline.
 Outlines tell us what goes in a chapter, but they also show us what we can leave out.
 ‘They keep us from going on tangents, and that saves valuable time and words,’ Leanne C. Powner says.

 - Complete the basics of the research before you start writing.

-So, how to write a dissertation?
+So, how to complete your paper strong and interesting?
 The writing process requires some skills, techniques, and tools that help to complete the dissertation faster.
-Look at various recommendations from different coaches, learn the list of specific tools and apply some techniques that improve writing.
+Look at various recommendations from different coaches and services, learn the list of specific tools and apply some techniques that improve writing.